-Copy to: President of the Senate Speaker of the House Substantive Legislative Committees Department of Legal Affairs Department of Corrections During the early 1800's state prisoners were leased to the huge turpentine and land companies in Florida where they were often worked as slave labor.
+During the early 1800's state prisoners were leased to the huge turpentine and land companies in Florida where they were often worked as slave labor.
 This era of inhumane and bitter treatment of prisoners culminated with the notorious Martin Taber case.
 Taber, a young prisoner convicted of stealing a ride on a freight train, died as a result of brutal treatment administered by a lumber company boss to whom he was leased.
 An aroused public demanded the discontinuance of leasing prisoners.
-The abolishment of the practice of leasing prisoners caused overcrowded conditions in the state prison in Raiford despite the establishment of road camps where prisoners were used for road work.
+The abolishment of the practice of leasing prisoners caused overcrowded conditions in the state prison of Raiford despite the establishment of road camps where prisoners were used for road work.
 Prison overcrowding, the high cost of housing, and underlying pressures from families and the general public for better treatment of prisoners set the stage for opportunists to peddle their influence for the pardoning of certain prisoners.